lumenvox/mrcp-api/OPTIONAL.md

 ### MEDIA_SERVER__SIPS_SSL_CERT_FILE

 Specifies full path to SSL certificate (*.pem) file to use in SIPS.
-By default a dummy certificate will be used.
+By default, a dummy certificate will be used.

 Default Value: ""